ayojs/ayo/BUILDING.md

 | macOS        | Experimental | >= 10.8 < 10.10                  | x64                  | no test coverage |
 | Linux (musl) | Experimental | musl >= 1.0                      | x64                  |                  |

-note1 - The gcc4.8-libs package needs to be installed, because node binaries have been built with GCC 4.8, for which runtime libraries are not installed by default.
-For these node versions, the recommended binaries are the ones available in pkgsrc, not the one available from nodejs.org.
+note1 - The gcc4.8-libs package needs to be installed, because ayo binaries have been built with GCC 4.8, for which runtime libraries are not installed by default.
+For these ayo versions, the recommended binaries are the ones available in pkgsrc, not the one available from nodejs.org.
   Note that the binaries downloaded from the pkgsrc repositories are not officially supported by the Node.js project, and instead are supported